IEM-Computer-Vision/ICCV19-Paper-Review/SANet.md

-# SANet: Review of the Papper : Scene Agnostic Network for Camera Localization
+# Review of the Papper - SANet: Scene Agnostic Network for Camera Localization
 This paper presents a scene agnostic neural architecture for camera localization, where model parameters and scenes are independent from each other.

 by Rajatava Mukherjee